sergegoussev/reproducibility-project/project-content/meeting-minutes.md

 -   The team discussed how training (provided by workstream 3) could support the project.
 A notable example was RAP principles, which can be taught in a general way and options to apply them to either research or production could be given at the end.
 A process flow may also be applicable to support individuals knowing how to open their projects.
 -   The team discussed the difference between a researcher developing a new method (in which case open data is best) or a researcher is applying a tried method on their internal data (in which case use of proprietary data is absolutely fine).
 -   Team to add PR directly or email Serge to add their contact info to the [Project team members](https://un-task-team-for-scanner-data.github.io/reproducibility-project/docs/about.html#project-team-members) section.

+## 2025-06-10

+### Agenda

+-   Updated project charter and github project.
+-   Pull request on other open examples.
+-   Discuss possible style changes to the site

+### Notes

+-   The team discussed and agreed upon an updated project direction for the year.
+Specifically, the overall vision has been clarified with the goal of instilling of reproducibility practices in the price statistics discipline.
+Furthermore, a project management appraoch using objective and key results (KRs) that the team aims to achieve per year towards the vision was also set up.
+Note that the specific KRs may need to be tweaked and will be discussed at subsequent meetings.
+-   A [PR with other examples was discussed](https://github.com/UN-Task-Team-for-Scanner-Data/reproducibility-project/pull/50).
+The papers section was discussed specifically - idea is to show papers with 'packaged' code as there could be many notable repos mentioned in papers and it could be challenging to be comprehensive.
+For really notable ones, we could encourage packaging.
+The section will be further refined before being pushed.
+-   Style changes were discussed for the site.
+We could test using an `<iframe>` to embed the catalogue into the site.
+We can also organize how to guides separately from initial introductory content.
+Site will be mocked up with proposed changes at a later meeting.